 This action checks whether variables, arguments, expressions, and imports are properly configured.
 The Validate File action can be triggered using the F8 shortcut, while Validate Project using Shift + F8.
 Validation can be cancelled at any time.

 The file(s) that contain errors are marked in the Project panel with a red dot, and the errors are shown in the Error List and Output panels.

 Double-clicking an item in the Error List panel opens the

-.xaml and highlights the element which threw the error, whether it's an activity, argument, or variable.
+.xaml and highlights the activity which threw the error.

 .xaml files are validated, the project cannot be debugged, executed or published.
 Breakpoint conditions are not evaluated.

 When triggered, the Workflow Analyzer uses the configured ruleset to check the project or file, and logs the found errors in the Error List panel, in accordance with the rule action.

 The Error List panel filters items by Errors, Warnings and Messages.
 The scope drop-down menu is useful for filtering errors by project, current file or a specific file in the automation.
 In addition, items can be filtered by rule ID.